-This prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.
+This feature prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.

 Typically the users logon name stays the same, and the one-time password changes with each login.

-Authentication answers the question: "Are you indeed Mr or Mrs X?"
+Authentication answers the question: "Are you indeed Mr or Mrs. X?"

 Today most enterprise networks, e-commerce sites, and online communities require only a user name and static password for login and access to personal and sensitive data.

-OTP vs static password
+OTP and TOTP vs. static password

 Although this authentication method is convenient, it is not secure because online identity theft – using phishing, keyboard logging, man-in-the-middle attacks, and other practices – is increasing throughout the world.